shoichikaji/Shared-Hash/README.md

 # DESCRIPTION

 Shared::Hash is a hash-like object which is shared between processes.
-It uses unix domain socket.
+It uses a file or a unix domain socket.

 ## FEATURES